do-i-know-it/YggdrAshill.Ragnarok/README.md

 using var scope = context.CreateScope();

-// you can resolve collection like: var array = scope.Resolver.Resolve<ILogger[]>();
+// You can resolve collection like: var array = scope.Resolver.Resolve<ILogger[]>();
 // or
 var readOnlyList = scope.Resolver.Resolve<IReadOnlyList<ILogger>>();